Want inspiration for your company’s 404 page? Join me as I look at the coolest and most creative 404 pages around!

 A 404 page is an error page that tells visitors that a certain web page is not available.

-For example, if they try to access a page that no longer exists or if they type an URL incorrectly.
+For example, if they try to access a page that no longer exists or if they type an URL into their browser incorrectly.

 Why do websites use 404 pages?